 Lake Oswego Uninsured/Underinsured Motorist Injury Lawyer

-What to Do If You Are Injured by an Uninsured/Underinsured Driver in Portland, Multnomah, Clackamas and Washington Counties
+Serving the Injured in Portland, Multnomah, Clackamas and Washington Counties

 All drivers in Oregon are mandated by law to carry auto insurance.
 Despite this, certain estimates state that anywhere between 10 and 25 percent of Oregon drivers are not insured.
 Additionally, many drivers are underinsured, carrying only Oregon’s minimum bodily injury liability limit of $25,000.
 This means that if your damages exceed this amount, you will likely be facing thousands of extra dollars in medical expenses that you cannot recover from the underinsured driver’s insurance company.